pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 ### Objections
 > Decriminalization of heavy drugs will decrease society life expectation

+With this logic, extreme sport should be prohibited, because those who practice it live less.

+If drugs are someone’s free choice, it’s absolutely up to him, but he must not be treated as convict.

 > Free market does not work for public goods or natural monopolies

+It’s popular today to treat monopolies in some areas of life (gas, water, public transport, electricity) as natural.
+It is considered that privatisation of such enterprises will create less effective and more costly products.

+Their efficiency was not proved, in fact, it was disproved in the past and present.
+These enterprises are simply big business andsymbiosis.
+For more details and historical facts see [“The Myth of Natural Monopoly”](http://mises.org/daily/5266/).

 ## Conclusion